maxtkc/mvths-wiki/docs/009-metro-mini-and-breadboard.rst

 Power and Ground
 ----------------

-The Metro Mini can supply power to your breadboard through its pins 5V and GND.
+As mentioned in the previous section, the Metro Mini can supply power to your breadboard through its pins 5V and GND.
 The `USB cable <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.r1bkd5j08r0y>`__ that connects your Metro Mini to the computer has four wires that provide data as well as power (+5V) and ground.
 This is why you can use your USB cable to charge your phone.
 YOU WILL